 The Great Depression impacted interior design trends in the 1930s as people streamlined their homes.
 Home interiors featured even more industrial materials like concrete, glass, and steel.
 Without as much furniture and decoration, rooms felt more open and spacious.
-Additionally, homes were stripped of their orientation, drawing attention to the clean lines and rectilinear forms in a space.
+Additionally, homes were stripped of their orientation, drawing attention to the clean lines and rectilinear forms in space.

-Homes in this time period were painted with muted colors, and walls often left unadorned, reflecting the hardship of this decade.
+Homes in this time period were painted with muted colors, and walls were often left unadorned, reflecting the hardship of this decade.
 If a family could afford art pieces for their home, the art was often light and happy to help boost morale.
 Living rooms often had a few pieces of mismatched furniture and patterned rugs.

-The 40s saw a burst of creativity and design boasted color and organic forms.
+The 40s saw a burst of creativity and design boasting color and organic forms.
 The clean lines of the 30s transformed into dynamic curves.
 It was common to see rooms completely covered with wallpaper and brightly decorated.
 Wooden furniture and floral fabrics made their return.
 And homes gained a little more ornamentation; floral fabrics were seen throughout the house, and gingham was a popular print in the kitchen.

 The modernist movement, which focused on the new machine age, influenced home decor in the 40s.
 As a result, function and form found common ground.
 Linoleum floors were often put into kitchens, a sensible and stylish choice.

-The 50s continued the use of color, although pastels became the popular choices!
+The 50s continued the use of color, although pastels became the popular choice!
 Fabrics were bright and featured bold designs from fruit to polka dots.
 Interior designers focused even more on function than they did in the 40s.
-Linoleum floors with fresh designs were often used as flooring, although some homes stuck to hardwood floors and wall-to-wall carpet was introduced.
+Linoleum floors with fresh designs were often used as flooring, although some homes stuck to hardwood floors and the wall-to-wall carpet was introduced.
 Additionally, appliances were often coated in chrome and had dynamic shapes.